Homesick — Having trouble adjusting to college life

 There are probably some ways to bring more of "home" into your college experience.
 Here are a few ideas:

-- Set a reliable schedule for talking with and/or e-mailing your family and friends from back home.
+- Set a reliable schedule for talking, video chatting, and/or e-mailing with your family and friends from back home.
 This will give you a chance to connect, share your new experiences as well as your doubts, and hear the news from home.

 - Invite a friend or family member from home to visit you at school.
 This may motivate you to focus on the things about college that you're excited about and eager to share.
 Also, then you and your college acquaintances will know someone in common!